saki-osive/BCDV-4028-Advanced-Smart-Contracts/assignments/assignment-2/nft-marketplace/README.md

 # Video

+Please refer to the VIDEO folder

 ## Screenshots

-Please refer to the IMAGES folder for
+Please refer to the IMAGES folder